 Types of bleach and what they do

-Bleach is a strong chemical substance commonly used to clean things or remove colors from things.
+Bleach is a strong chemical substance commonly use to clean things or remove colors from things.

-Along with detergent and soap, bleach is probably one of the most popular cleaning agents that can be found in almost every home.
+Along with detergent and soap, bleach is probably one of the most popular cleaning agents that you will find in almost every home.
 It is often labeled as laundry bleach in the market and sold at low price.

 There are at least two types of bleach that you can easily find in the market or stores: chlorine bleach and oxygen bleach.